TumblThreeApp/TumblThree/README.md

 * Change of blog settings of multiple selected blogs at once
 * Uses SSL connections
 * Taskbar buttons and key bindings
+* Choice of download format for .pnj links
 </details>

 ### Backup/download of <sub><sup>(click names to expand)</sup></sub>